What Does Search Engine Marketing (SEM) Mean?

 It turns out that Pubcon’s “SEM” theme also covers more than just traditional search engines.
 Facebook advertising makes the cut.
 And there could be others that just aren’t mentioned in the summary description.

-At least in the context of conferences, SEM can mean any variety of online ad placement.
+At least in the context of conferences, SEM can mean any variety of online ad placements.
 (This is somewhat counterintuitive.)

 No longer are sessions merely focused on Google and Bing.
 They cover non-search outlets that accept ads, too.

 Will this lead to another shift in the definition of SEM?
 Or will another term entirely take over to encapsulate the always evolving and always exciting world of internet marketing?

 The scope of what we do as search marketers has grown.
 So should our definitions.